jonaskahn/excel2object/README.md

-# mm-excel-object
+# Excel to object
-Simple tranfers object to excel and contrary
+Simple tranfers object to excel